SimranaSinha/Structured-Data-Analytics/Assignement 2/READ.md

 - What do you see?

 4. Using AmazonRevenues sheet
-A. Graph the quarterly revenues
+- Graph the quarterly revenues
-B. Identify the seasonality in the time series
+- Identify the seasonality in the time series
-C. Explain why this seasonality occurs
+- Explain why this seasonality occurs
-D. Create the quarterly MA
+- Create the quarterly MA
-E. What does this MA do?
+- What does this MA do?

 5. Using Three sheet
-A. Graph the three time series given
+- Graph the three time series given
-B. Insert a trendline for each
+- Insert a trendline for each
-C. Which time series have more noise than the other and why?
+- Which time series have more noise than the other and why?

 6. Using ThreeF sheet
-A. Calculate the error columns shown
+- Calculate the error columns shown
-B. Which forecast is better than the other?
+- Which forecast is better than the other?
 Why?

 7. Using E1 sheet
-A. Calculate MAD
+- Calculate MAD
-B. Is this forecasting model good or bad?
+- Is this forecasting model good or bad?
 Explain you answer

 8. Using E2 sheet
-A. Calculate MAD
+- Calculate MAD
-B. Calculate MAPE
+- Calculate MAPE
-C. What is your conclusion?
+- What is your conclusion?

 9. Using E3 sheet, calculate SSE